Project60/org.project60.banking/docs/configuration/plugins/analyser-matcher.md

 you should not delete any related configurations (importer, analyser, matcher).
 You should instead deactivate them.

-There is a contact lookup function, used in a lot of the configurations and also for the default matcher:
-`lookup_contact_by_name` .
-This function has an issue, with the probability rate of every result contact found, which impacts transactions with longer texts:
-The analysed strings is being split on empty space and every part of the string is evaluated separately.
-You can look up the issue queue for any progress on this issue or alternative solutions.

 #### Default Options Matcher
 This matcher provides the default processing options for manual reconciling: